|Nutrition Facts (per serving)|

 Pour the seasonings over the fillet.
 Then wrap the foil around the fish.
 Seal edges well, but leave room for the fish to expand.

-Bake the fish for 10 minutes for the heat to penetrate the foil.
+Bake the fish for 10 minutes in order for the heat to penetrate the foil.
 Then cook another 10 minutes for each inch of fish thickness.
 The salmon is done when it flakes easily when tested with a fork.

 When done, remove from oven, unwrap, and discard salmon skin.